rafiulgits/IotHub/README.md

 Development environment is ready to use!

-To testing with MQTT clients [MQTT fx](https://mqttfx.jensd.de/index.php/download) is a good solution.
-See [iothub-dashboard](https://github.com/rafiulgits/iothub-dashboard) a Reactive example dashboard that will help to find out how to use IotHub solution.
+For testing with MQTT clients, [MQTT fx](https://mqttfx.jensd.de/index.php/download) is a good solution. [iothub-dashboard](https://github.com/rafiulgits/iothub-dashboard) is a Reactive example dashboard that will help to find out how to use IotHub solution.